Shaded Tangles for the Design and Verification of Quantum Programs (Extended Abstract)

 \subsection{Significance}

 We outline some areas of potential significance of our work.

-\paragraph{Novelty.} Several of the programs we verify are in fact generalizations of those described in the literature, or are completely new, thereby making our results potentially of interest in mainstream quantum information science.
-Perhaps most significantly, we highlight: the new program for robust state transfer in a cluster-state quantum computer (\autoref{sec:statetransfer}); the new constructions of error correcting codes based on unitary error bases (\autoref{sec:uebcodes}); and our identification of the $\frac \pi 2$-rotations around the $X$\-axis on the Bloch sphere as having privileged topological properties among all qubit Hadamard matrices (\autoref{sec:programsandspecifications}).
-In particular, we aim to rebut a common criticism that categorical methods in quantum information are useful only to recast known phenomena in a formal setting, without generating new knowledge~\cite{Aaronson:2007}.
+\paragraph{Novelty.} Some of the programs we verify are generalizations of those described in the literature, or are completely new.
+Perhaps most significantly, we highlight the new constructions of error correcting codes based on unitary error bases (\autoref{sec:uebcodes}), and our identification of the $\frac \pi 2$-rotations around the $X$\-axis on the Bloch sphere as having privileged topological properties among all qubit Hadamards (\autoref{sec:programsandspecifications}).

 \paragraph{Insight.} Throughout, the shaded tangle syntax gives considerable new insight into why each procedure works.
-For example, in our verification of error correcting codes, the errors are literally `trapped by bubbles' and removed from the diagram, and in our verification of cluster chain surgery procedures the qubits are literally untangled from the chain.
+For example, in our verification of error correcting codes the errors are literally `trapped by bubbles' and removed from the diagram, and in our verification of cluster chain surgery procedures the qubits are literally untangled from the chain.
 In both cases, this gives a powerful intuition for these schemes which we believe to be new.